by Ian Greenhalgh & Jeff Smith

-A magistrate denied bail and two weeks later, after Dr. Lee appealed, prosecutors raised the ante before Judge James A. Parker of Federal District Court. ”This court, I believe, faces a you-bet-your-country decision,” Paul Robinson, president of the Sandia National Laboratories, told the judge.
+A magistrate denied bail and two weeks later after Dr. Lee appealed, prosecutors raised the ante before Judge James A. Parker of Federal District Court. ”This court, I believe, faces a you-bet-your-country decision,” Paul Robinson, president of the Sandia National Laboratories, told the judge.

-The judge indicated he was leaning toward a restrictive form of house arrest, but in a secret hearing the prosecution warned of dire circumstances.
+The judge indicated he was leaning toward a restrictive form of house arrest, but in a secret hearing, the prosecution warned of dire circumstances.

 Dr. Lee could be ”snatched and taken out of the country” by a hostile element looking for the missing tapes, Mr. Kelly said, according to a transcript of the hearing.

-Robert Messemer, the F.B.I. agent brought in as the lead investigator because of his background in espionage cases and proficiency in Chinese, was more pointed.
+Robert Messemer, the F.B.I. agent brought in as the lead investigator because of his background in espionage cases and proficiency in Chinese was more pointed.

-”We anticipate a marked increase in hostile intelligence service activities both here in New Mexico and throughout the United States in an effort to locate those tapes,” he said. ”Our surveillance personnel do not carry firearms, and they will be placed in harm’s way if you require us to maintain this impossible task of protecting Dr. Lee.”
+”We anticipate a marked increase in hostile intelligence service activities both here in New Mexico and throughout the United States in an effort to locate those tapes,” he said. ”Our surveillance personnel does not carry firearms, and they will be placed in harm’s way if you require us to maintain this impossible task of protecting Dr. Lee.”

-Jailed for nine months, Dr. Lee found release in music, literature and science.
+Jailed for nine months, Dr. Lee found release in music, literature, and science.